 For information about testing, visit SoCoEmergeny’s COVID-19 testing in Sonoma County.

 For locations, times and more information about clinics that offer antigen and PCR testing at no cost to you:

 In order to provide resources and testing to the areas most impacted, the County’s epidemiologists analyze local coronavirus data and make program recommendations.
 This team, in partnership with the same GIS experts who bring you our fire maps, also maintains the coronavirus dashboard to share important, transparent and timely data.

 The County knows that in addition to providing all coronavirus information in English and Spanish, the Latinx community needs different, culturally relevant information at times, and receives information using different channels than English speakers.

 The County relies on data, bilingual and bicultural staff and stakeholders to inform Spanish language communications.
 We coordinate with Latinx stakeholders to disseminate information using trusted voices, Spanish media channels, and innovative methods like videos in Latinx supermarkets.

-Additionally, the County partners with community organizations like On the Move and the CURA Project, which is a collaborative of 15 local grassroots organizations.
-Community organizations educate and provide residents with services like financial support and incentives, information, personal protective equipment, and other assistance for farm workers, laborers, and other Latinx and indigenous-speaking communities.
+Additionally, the County partners with community organizations to provide residents with services like financial support and incentives, information, personal protective equipment, and other assistance for farm workers, laborers, and other Latinx and indigenous-speaking communities.